podupu/droneshield_api/README.md

 - **cypress/support**: Custom commands and setup.
 - **cypress/plugins**: Cypress plugins configuration.

-## Contribution Guidelines
-- Ensure tests are scoped correctly.
-- Follow coding standards as outlined in project documentation.

 ## Reporting Issues
-Please refer to the `BUGREPORT-2.md` file for the bug reporting template.
+Please refer to the `BUGREPORT.md` file for the bug reporting template.